Cloud7050/ff-mine/docs/guides/arr/leviathan.md

 - Waterspout: 2 untelegraphed circular AoEs.
 Does ~25% HP to squishies.
 Targets healers first
 - Grand Fall: Each use spawns multiple big, dodgeable circular AoEs.
 Does ~40% HP to squishies.
 Inflicts 30s of heavy
 - Tidal Roar: Raidwide
-- Tidal Wave: Special raidwide.
-Must be mitigated with the Elemental Converter (explained below) to survive.
+- Tidal Wave: Special raidwide that must be mitigated with the Elemental Converter (explained below) to survive.
 Does true damage; tank LB does not help

 Leviathan's Head: